Search

 Forests provide a home to over 80% of terrestrial species of that world, oxygen to breathe, and maintain ecological balance by supporting biodiversity, moreover, they also provide essential resources and livelihoods for millions of people worldwide.

-However, the health and sustainability of these vital ecosystems are increasingly under threat from deforestation, climate change, and unsustainable management practices.
+However, the health and sustainability of these vital forest ecosystems are increasingly under threat from deforestation, climate change, and unsustainable management practices.
 Governments worldwide, and independent organizations have taken notice of this and joined hands to counter deforestation and climate change.
 However, some hurdles stop this from happening.

 About us: Viso Suite is the end-to-end computer vision platform.
 With Viso Suite, it becomes possible for enterprises to start using machine learning without a single line of code.
 Book a demo with us to learn more.

-Forestry management is a difficult task and hence faces numerous challenges.
+Sustainable forest management is a difficult task and hence faces numerous challenges.
 As forest lands are vast and often inaccessible, they are labor-intensive and time-consuming, and manual data collection is extremely difficult, as a result accurately assessing forest conditions throws us with various challenges.

 diagram of image classification